mbraga24/SiriuS-backend/README.md

 Inspired by advanced project management applications such as Smartsheet, ClickUp, Atlassian, ProjectFox and other similar cutting edge softwares I wanted to practice my skills this time by building my own project management application.
 I introduce to you: SiriuS.
 In this application you can send emails to invite collaborators, keep track of all your invitations, manage collaborators, create and archive projects, share documents and more.
 For this MVP I wanted to reproduce a minimum amount of features for a demonstration.
 Also, I kepts in mind all forementioned softwares and decided to keep the design simple and clean so users can focus the attention on what really matters.

-There was much much more I would love to add to this application such as graphs, charts, to-do lists, open ticket taks, and other great features but it's time to focus on other skills at the moment.
+There was _much_ more I would've loved to add to this application such as graphs, charts, to-do lists, open/close ticket tasks, and other great features but it's time to focus on honing other skills and expand on what this app taught me.
 I will definitely continue to work and clean up this project as I grow as I developer.

+This MVP was built with the intent to solidify foundational skills on React as well as Rails as an API.
+There is still a lot of work to be done and learning to do but I am a proud created of __SiriuS__.

 Watch the [Demo](needs-to-work-ondemo)